One of my lovely clients wrote me the other day in a panic:

 Make sure you don’t use that option – ever.

-Note that that check box is NOT checked, and that’s what you want.
+Note that that slider is to the left, in the Off position, and that’s what you want.

 Zoom, which we use for our live online monthly workout sessions and ProConnect Live accountability sessions, also can cause this.
 To prevent Zoom from taking over your computer’s audio leveling, go to Settings and choose Audio, then make sure Zoom’s similar option is NOT selected: